 Literally speaking, with a backpack of these features, you’re traveling with a mobile vault.
 To cap it all, it should not be heavy.
 It should have lightweight and very portable.
 All these should be meant to ensure that your personal effects are safe on your back.

 For remote workers, the need for travel insurance cannot be overemphasized.
 Insurance coverage can be used to offset some bills which you cannot afford at that moment.
 For instance, if you fall sick in the course of your journey but you don’t have enough money for your treatment.
 Your travel insurance can cover you.

-It is true that no single postulation can be exhaustive, but I believe this article has gone a long way to highlight the salient security tips which online digital nomads need to apply in the course of their work.
+It is true that no single postulation can be exhaustive, but this article has gone a long way to highlight the salient security tips that online digital nomads need to apply in their work.